*1994 in the USA

 Studies with Frans Helmerson

-funded by the Gerhard and Dorothea Berssenbrügge Stipendium
+funded by the Gerhard and Dorothea Berssenbrügge Scholarship

 Born in New Jersey, cellist Brannon Cho gained his bachelor’s degree from the Northwestern Bienen School of Music where he studied with Hans Jørgen Jensen.
 He subsequently completed studies with Laurence Lesser at the New England Conservatory, receiving his Artist Diploma in 2019, and since October of this year has been studying at Kronberg Academy with Frans Helmerson.